 - Change your address through DTA Connect.
 See How do I get information about my SNAP case online or with my smartphone?

 - Verbally report the change to a DTA worker on the Assistance Line or at a local DTA office, or

-If your rent has increased, or you are now paying heating or cooling costs, your SNAP may increase if you report the change.
+If your rent has increased, your SNAP may increase if you report the change.
 Unless you get TAFDC or EAEDC, you are not required to report a change in your shelter costs until your next Interim Report or Recertification.
 See What changes do I need to report to DTA?
 This is especially important to know if your shelter costs go down.

 If DTA gets returned mail:

 If you get TFDC or EAEDC, DTA requires you to report within 10 days any changes in where you live and if the move causes changes to your rent.
 See What is Change Reporting for cash assistance households?
 DTA also may close your cash case if they get returned mail for you, and/or if you move but do not respond to DTA letters asking you to verify your new address.
 DTA’s policies for handing returned mail in cash assistance cases may not follow the law.
 If DTA closes your DTA benefits due to returned mail, contact MLRI at [email protected].

 DTA Online Guide: See Appendix G for links to the DTA's BEACON 5 Online Guide for this section.